Geography & Cartography

 Frequently Asked Questions

-Our analysis rates Geography and Cartography as "Resilient" for automation risk.
+Our analysis rates Geography & Cartography as "Resilient" for automation risk.
 With 47% of tasks requiring physical presence or manual skill, a moderate share of the work in this trade remains beyond AI's reach.

-Data from College Scorecard, Bureau of Labor Statistics 2024–2034, DOL RAPIDS, and AI resilience research.
+Data from College Scorecard, Bureau of Labor Statistics 2024–2034, and DOL RAPIDS.
 Methodology & sources →